Civic Ethics for Parity-Based Governance within the United States

 1.3 Where the United States Companion Framework specifies institutional structure, this document articulates the civic values informing legitimacy within a plural constitutional system.

-1.4 This document does not advance a political programme.
-It defines ethical conditions supporting constitutional balance and institutional dignity.
+1.5 This document does not advance a political programme.
+It defines ethical conditions supporting constitutional balance, institutional legitimacy, and shared democratic authority.

 2. Executive Summary